gobo-eiffel/gobo/Readme.txt

 will need to bootstrap it.
 Please read $GOBO/work/bootstrap/Readme.txt.

-The supported Eiffel compilers, in alphabetical order, are: ISE Eiffel 5.5.1012 and 5.6.1108 (Classic and .NET), SmartEiffel 1.0 and 2.2b1, and Visual Eiffel 5.0b (Build 2508).
+The supported Eiffel compilers, in alphabetical order, are: ISE Eiffel 5.6.1218 (Classic and .NET), SmartEiffel 1.0, and Visual Eiffel 5.0b (Build 2508).
 For more details about the supported Eiffel compilers, please see the file "Release_notes.txt".
 This software might work with other Eiffel compilers and/or other compiler versions, however no test has been done.
 To have a better understanding of the way this software has been designed and implemented, you can also have a look at "$GOBO/doc/portability".

 In this distribution: